2021 Workplace Safety Tips

 • Soap and towels (or hand dryer).

-• Special hygiene products, if necessary, for example, if the work process involves the preparation of food.
+• If necessary, unique hygiene products, for example, if the work involves food preparation.

 Changing rooms and storage spaces

-Install lockers and large wardrobes, and if work clothes are required, equip changing rooms.
+Install lockers and large wardrobes; equip changing rooms if work clothes are required.
 Install a dryer for clothes indoors.

 Places to rest and eat

-Equip employee recreation areas, including special places for eating.
-For pregnant women and nursing mothers, it is necessary to create comfortable and suitable conditions.
-Install the hood in resting areas so that non-smokers are comfortable in them if someone smokes nearby.
+Equip employee recreation areas, including unique places for eating.
+For pregnant women and nursing mothers, creating comfortable and suitable conditions is necessary.
+Install the hood in the resting regions so non-smokers are pleased if someone smokes nearby.

 Install a drinking water cooler and glasses or a drinking water fountain.